sabpereira/ThinkStats2/project1/report1.md

 Recalculating the theoretical life expectancies by removing the effect of the opioid related deaths in order to quantify how much of the drop in life expectancy is explained by the opioid related deaths would be ideal, but it is a very complicated and involved calculation.

-Therefore, for simplifications, I will construct a model where I estimate the Average Life Expectancy for a year using the Age-adjusted Death Rate for the same year.
+As a simplification, I will construct a model where I estimate the Average Life Expectancy for a year using the Age-adjusted Death Rate for the same year.
 The AADR for the total population is much more easily calculated, and the ALE and the AADR for any given year are closely related - both are summary statistics that are calculated with the age-specific death rates of the population (the death rates for each age group).

 I will then be finding what the AADR for a year would look like in a Zero-Opioid Scenario (A theoretical scenario where any deaths related to opioid overdoses do not occur), and use the created model to estimate the theoretical ALE we would see without any opioid related deaths.
 To look at the calculation for this model and further design explanation, please refer to the [project’s notebook](https://github.com/sabpereira/ThinkStats2/blob/master/project1/project1.ipynb).